 Simply exercise your muscles and your brains!
 But how?
 Read on, and make sure to check out my exercises for the over-65s.
+If you decide to buy these exercise videos, use promo code PROM2410 to get a 35% discount.
+Promotion valid only for the month of October!

 If someone is lucky enough to live a long life, aging becomes an inevitable part of it.
 In developed societies where life expectancy is continually increasing, the changes that come with aging pose challenges not only for the individual but also for families, communities, and society as a whole.
 One must cope with the sometimes less-than-pleasant changes that come with advanced age.